jcsahnwaldt/app-stats-io/readme.md

 ## Usage

-Clone the repo.
-Then find (or generate, respectively) the following configuration values:
+Clone this repo.
+Then find (or generate) the following configuration values:

 * Your Google access token
 * Your Google bucket ID